 “Legion redefines the genre in a new way.
 We get asked a lot: ‘Are there too many superhero shows?
 Have we reached the saturation point?’
 We have two responses to that: ‘Do we ask those about cop, medical and legal shows?
 No.’ Secondly, the other idea is Marvel doesn’t start out from a place [where] a person is defined by their powers.
 This is about what’s happening to David in that world.”

 “Legion” introduces the story of David Haller: Since he was a teenager, David has struggled with mental illness.
 Diagnosed as schizophrenic, David has been in and out of psychiatric hospitals for years.
 But after a strange encounter with a fellow patient, he’s confronted with the possibility that the voices he hears and the visions he sees might be real.”

 FX’s Legion, starring Dan Stevens, Rachel Keller, Jean Smart, Aubrey Plaza, Jeremie Harris, Amber Midthunder, Katie Aselton and Bill Irwin, premieres on Wednesday, February 8 at 10 PM.

-The series is being executive produced by Fargo’s Noah Hawley and John Cameron, along with X-Men film producers Lauren Shuler Donner, Simon Kinberg, X-Men director Bryan Singer, Marvel TV President Jeph Loeb and Jim Chory.
+The series is being executive produced by Fargo’s Noah Hawley and James Cameron, along with X-Men film producers Lauren Shuler Donner, Simon Kinberg, X-Men director Bryan Singer, Marvel TV President Jeph Loeb and Jim Chory.